MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 ---
 # Configure the iOS app for Microsoft Places

 To enable the mobile experience, an IT admin might need to configure Mobile Application Management (MAM), and users must install Apple’s TestFlight app and the Microsoft Places app on their mobile phones.
-Please refer to the below steps for the details and instructions.
+This article explains how to install the Places application.

-- These instructions are only in effect for the Private and Public Preview.
+- These instructions are only in effect for the Private and Public Previews.
 Testing will be managed through Apple’s TestFlight platform.

 - TestFlight is an application/service owned by Apple and is offered to app developers to make it easy to invite users to test apps and collect feedback before releasing thei apps in the App Store.